a2stuff/a2d/res/notes/testplan.md

 * Repeat on an Apple IIe, Apple IIc, and Laser 128:
   * Launch DeskTop.
 Apple Menu > Key Caps.
 Verify that the "original" layout is shown, with the backslash above the Return key.
 * Repeat on an Apple IIc+ and Apple IIgs:
   * Launch DeskTop.
 Apple Menu > Key Caps.
-Verify that the "extended" layout is shown, with the backslash to the right of the spacebar.
+Verify that the "extended" layout is shown, with the backslash to the right of the space bar.

 ## Screen Savers

 * Launch DeskTop.
 Apple Menu > Screen Savers.
 Select Melt.
 File > Open (or Apple+O).
 Click to exit.
 Press Apple+Down.
 Click to exit.
 Verify that the File menu is not highlighted.
-* Configure a system with a realtime clock.
+* Configure a system with a real-time clock.
 Launch DeskTop.
 Apple Menu > Screen Savers.
 Run a screen saver that uses the full graphics screen and conceals the menu (Flying Toasters or Melt).
 Exit it.
 Verify that the menu bar clock reappears immediately.

 * Launch DeskTop.
 Apple Menu > Screen Savers.
 Run Matrix.
 Click the mouse button.
 Verify that the screen saver exits.
 Run Matrix.
 Press a key.
 Verify that the screen saver exits.